criteo/criteo-api-java-sdk/sdks/marketingsolutions_preview/docs/AudienceApi.md

 | **403** | The API client is not authorized to access this resource. |  -  |

-## bulkDeleteAudienceSegment
+## bulkDeleteAudienceSegments

-> AudienceSegmentIdEntityV1ListResponse bulkDeleteAudienceSegment(audienceSegmentBulkDeleteInputV1)
+> AudienceSegmentIdEntityV1ListResponse bulkDeleteAudienceSegments(audienceSegmentBulkDeleteInputV1)